-Look at this logo of PayPal, where the abstract design is forming two Ps in the brand name and blue color is used to signify trust.
-Logo of Adobe can also be called an abstract logo where random cutting of shapes forms an invisible A.
+Look at this logo of PayPal, where the abstract design is forming two Ps in the brand name and blue colour is used to signify trust.
+The logo of Adobe can also be called an abstract logo where random cutting of shapes forms an invisible A.

 Mascots logos are fun because they present a personality in the logo.
-Pringles have character with moustache and bow tie.
+Pringles have characters with moustaches and bow ties.
 KFC’s aged chef represents the tried and tested recipe of the brand.
-If you are planning a food & beverages brand then mascot logos can be attractive as kids love it.
+If you are planning a food & beverages brand then mascot logos can be attractive as kids love them.

-Logos which have a vector graphic are called pictorial logos.
-Twitter, Playboy, Apple, MacDonald’s etc uses pictorial logos but remember these kind of logos are better used when you have a large population familiar to it, otherwise putting a typography around it is advisable.
+Logos that have a vector graphic are called pictorial logos.
+Twitter, Playboy, Apple, MacDonald’s etc uses pictorial logos but remember these kinds of logos are better used when you have a large population familiar with them, otherwise putting typography around it is advisable.
 Logos of all the companies mentioned in this article are examples of ideal designs for various types of companies.